ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-6-3.md

-Chapter 5: Overcoming Obstacles to Mindful Breathing: Sustaining a Regular Mindful Breathing Practice
+Sustaining a Regular Mindful Breathing Practice
 =====================================================================================================

 Practicing mindful breathing exercises on a regular basis can bring great benefits to both physical and mental health.
 However, many people struggle with maintaining a consistent practice.
 In this chapter, we will explore some common obstacles to sustaining a regular mindful breathing practice and provide strategies for overcoming them.